Kelsey’s photo, Smuggler’s Cove, Victoria, BC, Canada

 This is not to disregard anthropology’s past preoccupation with capturing sound – namely, as part of “salvage anthropology,” which is a now highly criticized approach that aims to materialize and preserve the “remains” of “disappearing” cultures or languages.
 In the early-mid 1900s, many white ethnographers used phonographs to salvage various Native American peoples’ languages and music throughout the settler colonial territory of the United States on the stolen indigenous lands of Turtle Island (see Roshanak Kheshti’s Modernity’s Ear: Listening to Race and Gender in World Music, 2015, for further reading on this).

 Returning to DHSI… Professor John Barber’s course on Sounds and Digital Humanities reviewed a variety of themes, including the basic physics of how sound is produced, a brief history of sound theorizing in the humanities, and a survey of types of hardware, software and other resources for creating things with sound.
 Throughout the course, Dr. Barber discussed a broad range of sound sources and practices such as: soundscapes (a term coined by R. Murray Schafer), found sounds, oral histories, aural narratives (usually without the aid of human voice narration), radio dramas, remixes, sound art, sound installations, sound maps, and sound walks.
-Overall, the course approaches sound as a modality of knowing and being in the world, of creating a sense of place or a narrative (drawing from Michael Bull and Les Beck’s Auditory Culture Reader, 2003).
+Overall, the course approaches sound as a “modality of knowing and being in the world,” of creating a sense of place or a narrative – drawing from Steven Feld’s concept of “acoustemology” in “Sound Worlds” (2000) (discussed in Michael Bull and Les Beck’s Auditory Culture Reader, 2003).

 Dr. Barber is a sound artist and a professor in The Creative Media & Digital Culture Program at Washington State University in Vancouver, Washington.
 His work focuses on the creative aspects of working, creating and presenting with sound.
 He emphasizes learning by doing, with careful attention to technique and to why you choose to put something together in a particular way.
 His approach is to first develop the concept, then make the thing, then document and share the thing you made.
 [Those interested can find much of what his course reviewed by clicking through the various links on his course website.]